No-one-important/C_runner/README.md

 # C_runner
-A simple program to run C
+A simple program to run C using input or command line arguments